KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to open a system mutex or semaphore that does not exist.

-    [System.Threading.WaitHandleCannotBeOpenedException]::New("an attempt is made to open a system mutex or semaphore that does not exist.")
+    throw [System.Threading.WaitHandleCannotBeOpenedException]::New("an attempt is made to open a system mutex or semaphore that does not exist.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Threading.WaitHandleCannotBeOpenedException.aspx)